WebCuratorTool/webcurator-v2-legacy/docs/guides/user-manual.rst

 *The Profile tab includes a list of harvest profiles, and a series of options to override them.
 Generally, the default settings are fine.
-There are two types harvest profiles to choose from:*
+There are two types of harvest profiles to choose from:*

    - Heritrix 1
    - Heritrix 3